School History: 1962-1992

 Ravensworth Elementary School opened on September 3, 1963.
 However, oral histories and an old report card indicate that our school was actually established during the 1962-63 school year.
 During that time, while Ravensworth Elementary School was under construction, children from the Ravensworth Farms community were bused east of Annandale to the old Lincolnia Elementary School.
 Even though the students and teachers were housed in the Lincolnia building, they were officially organized as Ravensworth Elementary School.

-In 2005, Mary Lipsey, a local historian and former Fairfax County Public Schools teacher, interviewed Ruth Miller for Braddock Heritage.
+In 2005, Mary Lipsey, a historian and retired Fairfax County Public Schools teacher, interviewed Ruth Miller for Braddock Heritage.
 Miller, who taught a combined class of second and third graders at Ravensworth from 1962-1964, shared some memories from the first year at Lincolnia.

 That was an older school, and had large classrooms.
 My room was on the corner of the building, and I had a door out to the playground, which was marvelous, and lots of shelves.
 And being a science major, I encouraged children, or they just naturally had an interest, they’d bring in milkweed pods or bird nests, and I’d just put them on all the shelves.
 It was just marvelous.